Philliec459/NMR-Log-Echo-Train-Inversion-in-Geolog-using-Scipy-Optimization/README.md

 >![Geolog_Image](NMR_log.gif)

-We also allow you to choose between SciPy optimization or SciPy Curve_fit methods for the T2 inversion.
-Both methods were mentioned by chatGPT, but so far I am having trouble using regularization with the SciPy Curve_fit technique.
-This is work to be completed, and any advice will be well received.
+We allow you to choose between SciPy least_squares, optimization or curve_fit for the T2 inversion.
+All methods were mentioned by chatGPT, but the SciPy least_squares method appears to be the best using the alpha regularization.

+We would suggest that you start with the Jupyter Notebook as a sort of help file with some documentation.
+The Geolog project can be used with Geolog20+ where you have python installed for Geolog.
+Consider this work in progress and any advice or constructive criticism is welcome.